wzorroman/django_toolbar/README.md

 ### Installation

-Install the dependencies and devDependencies and start the server.
+Install the dependencies, then migrations and finally start the server.

 ```sh
 $ (enviroment) pip install -r requirements.txt